We use optional Google and Meta marketing cookies to measure which ads lead to sign-ups. You can reject them and still use EasyInvois. Privacy details

 What Happens After You Submit?

-Once your invoice is submitted, LHDN runs a series of checks within generally less than 2 seconds.
+Once your invoice is submitted, LHDN runs a series of checks in near real-time, subject to MyInvois processing.
 If everything looks correct, the invoice gets an IRBM Unique Identifier Number and a QR code is embedded into it.
 The invoice status changes to Validated.

 The QR code links directly to LHDN's verification page, where anyone — including your buyer or their auditors — can scan it and confirm the invoice is genuine and has been officially recognised by LHDN.
 This protects both parties.